 My purpose in this paper is to highlight this valuable resource for participants at the conference on “Amsterdam as a Haven for Religious Refugees in the Early Modern Period” (10-12 Nov.
 2022, held at the Embassy of the Free Mind / Ritman Research Institute in Amsterdam).
 For more details about the conference, go to https://embassyofthefreemind.com/en/library/271-amsterdam-as-haven.

 We (my co-editors and I) are pleased to announce the publication of a Special Issue of Church History and Religious Culture (101: 2-3) that was released in late July 2021.
 The theme is “Spiritualism in Early Modern Europe.”

 This post shares slides from a presentation that I gave on Friday, 1 March, 2019, at the Grace Mennonite Church in St. Catharines.
 My talk’s title was “Mennonite Revolutionaries: An Oxymoron?
-Examples from the Dutch Republic (1780-1810), and (Maybe?)
+Examples from the Dutch and Batavian Republics (ca. 1780-1810), and (Maybe?)
 Their Relevance for Today.”
 It was the second of four talks in a public discussion series called “Peace of Cake” (talks about peace church histories and ethics, plus continuing discussions afterwards over cake).
 I gave an earlier version of this presentation at Piet Visser’s retirement symposium in Amsterdam in June 2014.

 Below are a few notes related to my contribution to the round table held on 1 Nov.
 2018 in Albuquerque, NM, at the Sixteenth Century Studies Conference.
 Other contributors to the round table included Amy Nelson Burnett, Kat Hill, David Yoder Neufeld, and James M. Stayer.
 Geoffrey Dipple was the organizer and moderator.